Doing the right thing -Guest blog

 How many times do I have to learn?

-Ultimately, I have to practise living with myself.
+Ultimately, I have to practice living with myself.
 I have to accept who I am, all my faults, all the parts of me that don't work the way I think they should (and who am I to say?) and work with them rather than against them.

 I should not conspire against my weaknesses and be stubborn enough to think that self-will and desire alone are enough to overcome parts of me that are entrenched.